lokesh2201013/lokesh2201013/README.md

 👨‍💻 All of my projects are available at https://github.com/lokesh2201013

-📝 I regularly write articles on https://your-blog-link (Please replace this with your actual blog link if you have one, otherwise you can remove this line)

 💬 Ask me about Python, FastAPI, Golang, MongoDB, Postgres, Docker, Kubernetes, GCP, LLM, RAG, System Design, and CI/CD.

-📫 How to reach me: lokesh.2201013cs@iiitbh.ac.in
+📫 How to reach me: lokeshchoraria2@gmail.com

 ⚡ Fun fact: I love debugging more than writing code, finding joy in solving complex challenges!

 🚀 About Me
-I am a dedicated Backend Developer with experience in building robust, scalable, and modular microservices.
-My expertise lies in designing serverless-first architectures, optimizing deployment processes, and integrating cutting-edge technologies like LLM and RAG for enhanced application capabilities.
-I have a solid understanding of core computer science principles, including Data Structures, Algorithms, OOP, DBMS, OS, and Computer Networking.
-My professional journey includes developing critical microservices, orchestrating CI/CD pipelines, and streamlining cloud resource provisioning.
+I am a dedicated Backend Developer with a passion for crafting robust, scalable, and modular microservices.
+My core strengths lie in:

+Designing Serverless-First Architectures: Focused on optimizing cloud resource utilization and reducing idle costs.

+Streamlining Deployment Processes: Enhancing efficiency and consistency in application delivery.

+Integrating Cutting-Edge Technologies: Specializing in LLM (Large Language Model) and RAG (Retrieval-Augmented Generation) systems for advanced application capabilities.

+Strong CS Fundamentals: Possessing a solid understanding of Data Structures, Algorithms, Object-Oriented Programming (OOP), Database Management Systems (DBMS), Operating Systems (OS), and Computer Networking.

+My professional journey is marked by developing critical microservices, orchestrating end-to-end CI/CD pipelines, and efficiently provisioning cloud resources through Infrastructure as Code (IaC).

 💡 Key Experiences & Skills
+Here's a breakdown of my key areas of expertise:

+Backend Development:

-Backend Development: Proficient in Golang, Python, FastAPI, and SQL for building high-performance REST APIs and gRPC services.
+Proficient in Golang, Python, FastAPI, and SQL.

+Experienced in building high-performance REST APIs and gRPC services.

-Cloud & DevOps: Hands-on experience with GCP, Docker, Kubernetes (GKE), Terraform for Infrastructure as Code (IaC), Jenkins, and Argo CD for automated CI/CD pipelines.
+Skilled in developing scalable and modular microservices.

+Cloud & DevOps:

+Hands-on experience with Google Cloud Platform (GCP).

+Expertise in Docker for containerization and Kubernetes (GKE) for container orchestration.

+Adept at using Terraform for Infrastructure as Code (IaC) to automate resource provisioning.

+Proficient in Jenkins for continuous integration and continuous delivery (CI/CD) pipeline orchestration.

+Experienced with Argo CD for GitOps-driven continuous deployment to Kubernetes.

+Database Management:

-Database Management: Skilled in working with Postgres and MongoDB for efficient data storage and retrieval.
+Skilled in working with Postgres for relational data.

+Proficient in MongoDB for NoSQL database solutions, ensuring efficient data storage and retrieval.

+AI/ML Integration:

-AI/ML Integration: Experience with LLM and RAG systems, including implementing pipelines for converting chart images into logical flows using LLMs.
+Practical experience with LLM (Large Language Model) and RAG (Retrieval-Augmented Generation) systems.

+Implemented pipelines for converting complex chart images into logical flows using LLMs, transforming them into tree structures for downstream processing.

-Monitoring & Tracing: Familiar with Prometheus, Grafana, and Jaegar for system monitoring and distributed tracing.
+Monitoring & Tracing:

+Familiar with Prometheus for system monitoring and alerting.

+Experienced with Grafana for data visualization and dashboard creation.

+Knowledgeable in Jaegar for distributed tracing and performance analysis.

 🛠️ Languages and Tools
 <p align="left">